arsenicks/pyhydroquebec-hass-addons/README.md

 ----

-Don't feel bad, it's now really better and there's a addon you can use in HA too.
-I will update the readme here to reflect those information.
+Don't feel bad, it's now really better and this project has been merged into the gitlab project.
+So there's an addon you can use in HA too.

 New project website: https://hydroqc.ca/fr/

 Gitlab project: https://gitlab.com/hydroqc

 Hass-addon repository: https://gitlab.com/hydroqc/hydroqc-hass-addons

-There's a Discord if you have questions or want to contribute: https://discord.gg/2NrWKC7sfF
+There's even a Discord if you have questions or want to contribute: https://discord.gg/2NrWKC7sfF

 I'll close this issue and the other than update the readme with the information above.